Table of contents

 How to analyze website traffic

-Google Analytics shows data about website traffic and data on user behavior in the form of hits and sessions.
-Actions on the website are registered as hits, and hits are merged into sessions according to Google Analytics logic.
+Google Analytics 4 shows data about website traffic and data on user behavior in the form of events and sessions.
+Actions on the website are registered as events, and then those events are merged into sessions according to Google Analytics 4 logic.

-What you must know about your web traffic are its sources, channels, and metrics.
-They help you answer the most important questions as a website owner:
+What you should know about your web traffic are its sources, channels, and metrics.
+This would help you answer the most important questions as a website manager or owner:

 You can find answers to these questions by looking at sources and channels in reports and dashboards.